5 neighbourhoods to stay in when visiting Toronto

 Here are my picks for what neighbourhoods to stay in when visiting Toronto.

-The second coolest neighbourhood in the world is filled with restaurants, bars and plenty of shops.
-Hotels like The Drake and The Gladstone are particularly charming, and Trinity Bellwoods is a good option when it's nice outside.
-You could spend an entire vacation here, but it's also a perfect launching spot for exploring the rest of the city.
+It may not be the second coolest neighbourhood in the world anymore, but there's a reason why this stretch of Queen is still so popular.
+There's lots of restaurants and stores, The Drake and The Gladstone are great stays and always have some sort of party going on.
+Plus, a sunny day spent at Trinity Bellwoods is basically a rite of passage.

+This neighbourhood has been 'happening' for a while, but its somehow managed to maintain its low-key cool.
+This area is exploding with experimental fashion and great restaurants like Antler or Paris Paris.
+A night out here is bound to be special, with stylish Asian-inspired venues like SoSo Club and Mahjong Bar really stealing the show.

 Like brunch?
-You'll love this vibrant, Queen East neighbourhood.
-Just steps from historic Corktown, Leslieville, and the newly built Canary District, Riverside is a shutterbug's dream come true.
-Stay at the stunning, newly- renovated Broadview Hotel to see just how much Toronto excels at blending historical charm with forward-thinking design.
+You'll love this vibrant Queen East neighbourhood.
+Just steps from historic Corktown, Leslieville, and the newly built Canary District, Riverside is a photographer's dream come true.
+Grab some fair trade coffee from Merchants of Green, play some indoor bocce, and get comfortable at the beautiful Broadview Hotel.

-Colourful.
-Energetic.
-Chaotic.
-Exciting.
-If you're looking for action, good deals and authentic Asian cuisine, Spadina-town is yours to discover.
-Situated next to the equally-popular Kensington Market, this downtown neighbourhood boasts some interesting hotel options, including the boutique Hotel Ocho and a centrally-located Super 8.
+If you're looking for action, good deals and authentic Asian cuisine, this vibrant neighbourhood is yours to discover.
+Situated literally right next to another cultural bastion, Kensington Market, you can even explore both eccentric areas in tandem.
+Hotel Ocho is swanky, but hostels like Two Peas Podshare or nearby Planet Traveler should work too.

-This condo dense Toronto neighbourhood is filled with ad agency workers by day and club-goers by night.
-There are hundreds of bars and restaurants dotting King West, but the area is also home to plenty of historic architecture, iconic theatres and swanky hotel-residences like The Thompson and Bisha (both of which have their own lobby bars.)

-See Toronto through the eyes of a resident in this lively neighbourhood by checking into a well-priced Airbnb rental or, if you're on a tight budget, the Planet Traveler hostel.
-If you're into live music, try to catch a concert at The Mod Club or in the basement of Nightowl and or go for dinner and drinks at Pinky's Ca Phe, Bar Raval or Dailo.

 Join the conversation Load comments